 • Stocks (equities): Each share of stock is a single ownership share in a publicly-traded company, meaning a company that trades on a stock exchange.
 You can receive dividends from stocks if a company pays out part of its profits, or you might get capital gains when you sell if the price of the stock has risen.

 • Bonds (fixed income): These are loans you make to a company or government for a predetermined amount of time at a certain amount of interest.
 These include Treasury bonds, corporate bonds, municipal bonds, and mortgage- and asset-based bonds.

-• Money market accounts or cash equivalents: When you put money into a money market account, or a savings account, or certificate of deposit, then you’re lending money to the financial institution, and you get paid interest on the money.
+• Money market accounts or cash equivalents: When you put money into a money market account, savings account, or certificate of deposit (CD), you’re lending money to the financial institution.
+In exchange, you get paid interest on the money.

-• Cryptocurrencies: This involves investing in digital currency that can only be used online.
-This is a direct financial exchange between users, with no involvement from a bank or other third party.
-Bitcoins are a popular form of cryptocurrency.
-These assets are risky and have a short track record, so investors should exercise caution before buying.
+• Cryptocurrencies: This involves investing in digital currency that is largely unregulated.
+Typically, cryptocurrencies rely on a direct financial exchange between users, with no involvement from a bank or other third party.
+Crypto assets are highly volatile, so investors should exercise caution before buying.

-• Real estate investment trust (REIT): REITs invest primarily in real estate or real estate loans and are traded like stocks.
+• Real estate investment trusts (REITs): REITs invest primarily in real estate or real estate loans.
+They are traded like stocks.

 Which Asset Classes Are Right for You?

 Basically, it depends.
 When thinking about which asset classes you should invest your money in, it might help to consider your unique goals.